If you’ve been told you have an anterior placenta, you’re probably wondering what it means for you and your baby.

 A posterior baby is more common for women with an anterior placenta; therefore it’s not uncommon for them to experience some lower back pain.

-The baby’s head in this position puts more pressure on the mother’s sacrum which can cause discomfort, especially in labor.
+The baby’s head in this position puts more pressure on the mother’s sacrum which can cause discomfort, especially in labour.

-Back-to-back labors are generally known to be longer and more uncomfortable for the birthing mother.
+Back-to-back labour is generally known to be longer and more uncomfortable for the birthing mother.

 For tips on how to make birth easier be sure to read Optimal Fetal Positioning – How To Make Birth Easier.

 #9: Can you have a cesarean with an anterior placenta?

 A placenta attached to the front of your womb won’t affect your being able to have a c-section birth, should you need one.

 If you have an anterior placenta, it will be clearly documented in your notes, in case of a c-section.

 As long as the placenta isn’t low lying in the uterus, it will be well away from the incision site, which sits around your bikini line.